Robust quantum compilation and circuit optimisation via energy minimisation: Details of numerical simulation

+As a side note: We employed the following heuristic rule, entirely compatible with experimental realisation, which somewhat improved performance in the high-noise limit.
+Specifically, when taking a step in the optimisation walk, the protocol tries both the `new' metric tensor and the `old' tensor, where the latter was the last successfully computed tensor.
+If the old one gives rise to a superior step down in cost function, then this is employed instead of the new (which is deemed to be too corrupted to be useful).
+This approach exploits the fact that the metric tensor should be smoothly changing function of the ansatz parameters, therefore one can `fall back' to an immediately prior tensor without significant impact on efficacy.

-We now list the chosen numerical constants.
+Finally, we now list the chosen numerical constants.
 For realtime and imaginary time simulation, we use step sizes of $\Delta t = 2.5 \times 10^{-3}$ and $\Delta \tau = 1 \times 10^{-2}$ respectively.
+We regularise the change in parameters per-iteration using truncated singular value decomposition (TSVD) and Tikhonov regularisation.
 We use a TSVD tolerance of $10^{-5}$ and choose the Tikhonov parameter as the corner of a 3-point L-curve~\cite{gslDiagAlgorithms}.
 Wavefunction derivatives are estimated using a fourth-order finite difference method with a step-size of $\Delta \theta = 10^{-5}$.
 When we desire an initially identity unitary, we set all parameters $\theta_j=10^{-8}$ to avoid singularities in the matrix inversion during the first iteration.
 During the gate elimination subroutine, we restrict the to-be-zeroed parameter to vary by at most $|\Delta \phi_j| \le 0.1$ radians each iteration.

 {

 }